Loading lesson…

 The big idea: stop using AI to finish your homework.
 Use it as the most patient tutor in the world — one who drills your specific weak spot until it's not weak anymore.

-What is the core idea behind "SAT/ACT Prep — Drilling Weak Spots"?
+What is the main idea of "SAT/ACT Prep — Drilling Weak Spots"?

-Which best describes the scope of "SAT/ACT Prep — Drilling Weak Spots"?
+Which concept is most central to "SAT/ACT Prep — Drilling Weak Spots"?